top of page

 The USERRA offers numerous job protections for not only military reservists, but, in certain circumstances, veterans as well as those seeking to join the military or those workers brave enough to help other service members enforce their workplace USERRA rights.

-Riverside's attorneys have litigated USERRA cases across the country.
+Riverside NW Law Group's attorneys have litigated USERRA cases across the country.
 Its attorneys originated and litigated the largest known USERRA class action settlement in the law’s history: Martin v.
 Washington State Patrol.
-Further, Riverside's attorneys litigated and tried to verdict one of the six known cases where a jury found that the employer willfully discriminated against a returning veteran, Hanson v.
+Further, RNWLG's attorneys litigated and tried to verdict one of the six known cases where a jury found that the employer willfully discriminated against a returning veteran, Hanson v.
 Kitsap County.

 USERRA’s job protections include: